JanainaLudwig/php_router/README.md

 # php_router

-A simple PHP router with variables.
+A simple PHP router with route parameters.

 ## Syntax